 Radial nerve entrapment symptoms

 The symptoms of radial nerve entrapment are very similar to those of tennis elbow, with pain on the outside of the elbow.
 Symptoms also include pins and needles or tingling in the hand and outer forearm.
-Tenderness may be felt in the muscles of the upper forearm with the maximum tenderness at a point about 4-6 cm down from the lateral epicondyle (bony bit on the outside of the elbow) in the supinator muscle.
+Tenderness may be felt in the muscles of the upper forearm with the maximum tenderness at a point about 4-6 cm down from the lateral epicondyle (a bony bit on the outside of the elbow) in the supinator muscle.
 Lateral epicondylitis (Tennis elbow) pain is likely to be most tender at the attachment of the tendon at the lateral epicondyle.
 The patient may also experience aching in the wrist and pain may also radiate upwards into the upper arm.

 Causes & anatomy

 The radial nerve divides into two branches at the elbow.
 These are the superficial radial nerve and the posterior interosseous nerve (PI nerve).
-It is the posterior interosseous nerve nerve that may become entrapped or compressed.
+It is the posterior interosseous nerve that may become entrapped or compressed.
 This may occur at several locations in the elbow and upper forearm.

-Radial nerve entrapment is more common in those who pronate and supinate the arm repetitively or turn the hand over, whereas tennis elbow is usually caused more by repetitive wrist extension or bending the wrist back.
+Radial nerve entrapment is more common in those who pronate and supinate the arm repetitively or turn the

 Radial nerve entrapment treatment